sheosi/lily/README.md

 The shell (the voice part and interfaces) it's in a pretty decent shape, though needs testing.
 The AI itself however, is pretty rough, it's only capable of basic triggering of actions.
+It now has a kind of client/server architecture, this is pretty new and needs tons of testing but should bring this project pretty far.